AvolitesLtd/TitanManual/docs/networking/controlling-fixtures-over-a-network.md

 fixtures on the first output of the 12-way DMX node will be on addresses 2.001 - 2.512 and the fixtures on the second output will be on addresses 3.001 - 3.512.

-- Press the small cog button on the Art-Net device to show a properties window.
+- Press the small \{Cog\} button on the Art-Net device to show a properties window.
 	See [Art-Net settings](../system-settings/dmx-output-mapping.md#art-net-properties)
 	for an explanation of the settings.